 Electromagnetic technology offers a large number of advantages, the foremost of which is the absence of visible parts.
 Electromagnetic parking sensors eliminate the need for drill holes, thereby preserving the appearance of the vehicle.
 A transceiver adhesive strip is placed along the length of the inner side of the bumper.
 When the car is in reverse gear, the control unit generates a magnetic field which is then transferred onto the adhesive strip.
 As a result, these sensors also help in detecting objects at the side of the bumper instead of just directly behind the bumper.
 In contrast to ultrasonic technology which requires two types of sensors to send and receive signals, the transceiver strip functions in a consolidated manner.
 The control unit detects an increase in voltage if an object such as a vehicle, person, etc. enters the magnetic field.
 A series of audible tones then alert the driver to the obstacle, enabling him to take an informed decision.
 Additionally, these sensors are only capable of detecting objects when the vehicle is in motion.
-Electromagnetic parking sensors are self diagnostic, since they have an inbuilt maintenance system, which provides real time feedback.
-Front parking sensors are also available along with a switch which can be turned on when required, thus preventing the audible tones from becoming a nuisance for the driver.
+Electromagnetic parking sensors are self-diagnostic since they have an inbuilt maintenance system, which provides real-time feedback.
+Front parking sensors are also available along with a switch that can be turned on when required, thus preventing the audible tones from becoming a nuisance for the driver.

 Parking sensors market revenue share by installation, 2012

-North America accounted for 38.5% of the global market in 2012, and is expected to maintain its leadership position through the forecast period.
-The number of sensors used in automotives in this region is on the rise.
+North America accounted for 38.5% of the global parking sensors market in 2012 and is expected to maintain its leadership position through the forecast period.
+The number of sensors used in automotive in this region is on the rise.
 Growing need to ensure safety for pedestrians and alleviating potential damage to the vehicle caused by driver error is expected to be the key driving force for the regional market.
 Additionally, initiatives by regulatory bodies are expected to boost product demand in the coming years.
 On account of shrinking parking spaces, Boston’s Department of Transportation has rolled out an app for its parking sensors project, which is expected to alleviate traffic flow as well as simplify the task of looking for a parking spot.
 Ensuring safety is paramount in densely populated areas, which is expected to result in growing adoption.
-The market in Europe also accounted for substantial revenue share, and growing sales of high-end cars fitted with superior quality sensors is expected to drive growth.
-Asia Pacific is expected to be the fastest growing regional market, with an estimated CAGR of 20.1% from 2014 to 2020.
+The market in Europe also accounted for substantial revenue share, and growing sales of high-end cars fitted with superior quality sensors are expected to drive growth.
+Asia Pacific is expected to be the fastest-growing regional market, with an estimated CAGR of 20.1% from 2014 to 2020.

 There are a large number of market participants, primarily comprising sensor manufacturers and major original equipment manufacturers.
 For example, BMW offers Park Distance Control, which consists of ultrasound sensors that work in conjunction with an acoustic signal.
 When the vehicle is 30 cm away from the nearest large obstacle, an unbroken warning tone serves as a signal to brake.
 Some models are also equipped with a control display that allows the driver to see obstacles in a parking space.
 The Parking Dynamics PD1 parking sensor offers an electromagnetic parking aid, with an electronic control unit (ECU) and speaker.
 It is compatible with any car or vehicle, such as an SUV or MPV.